 - Rationale: it's often impossible for us to know if these are really different instruments and, even when they are, we will have nothing that allows users to distinguish them well enough, so they will be used incorrectly by confused users.

-- Exceptions: if later enough data is found to clearly differentiate the instrument, it can be added.
+- Exceptions: if enough data is eventually found to clearly differentiate the instrument, it can of course be added.

 To be added as instruments